tionosulis/tionosulis.github.io/about/index.md

   key: About
   order: 3
 ---
-Sulistiono is an Indonesian, a plantsman and tech enthusiast who oftenly find himself late stay-up at night with his messy code and always hate and too busy to make his own coffee.
+An Indonesian, a plantsman and tech enthusiast who oftenly find himself late stay-up at night with his messy code and always too busy and hate for making his own coffee.